Guowen-xu/guowen-xu.github.io/_pages/services.md

 Editorial Board:
 ======
-* Associate Editor: Journal of Surveillance Security and Safety (JSSS).
+* Journal of Surveillance Security and Safety (JSSS).

 Reviewer
 ======